Edit on GitHub

 Only System Admins can set OAuth 2.0 applications as trusted.

 - Specify the Display Name: Enter a name for your application made of up to 64 characters.
-This is the name users will see when granting access to the application, when viewing a list of authorized applications in Account Settings > Security > OAuth 2.0 Applications and when viewing a list of OAuth 2.0 applications in Main Menu > Integrations.
+This is the name users will see when granting access to the application, when viewing a list of authorized applications in Settings > Security > OAuth 2.0 Applications and when viewing a list of OAuth 2.0 applications in the Integrations menu.

 - Specify the Homepage: This is the homepage of the OAuth 2.0 application and lets users visit the app page to learn more what it does.
 The URL must be a valid URL and start with